NirTaube/Weatherpy/README.md

 The latitude vs cloudiness relation reveals a very weak negative correlation in both hemispheres.
 This might suggest that latitude has a minimal direct impact on cloudiness.
 The similarity in both hemispheres further emphasizes the possible presence of other dominant factors affecting cloudiness.

+### Latitude vs Windspeed Summary

+Latitude vs wind speed shows a weak negative correlation in both the Northern and Southern Hemispheres.
+This may suggest that the wind speed slightly decreases with increasing latitude.
+However, the weak correlation and slight differences between the hemispheres imply that latitude is not a major factor in determining wind speed, and other geographical or meteorological elements likely play a more significant role.

+---
 ### Figures
 ![N_sw](N_sw.png)
 ![NH_MT_Lat](NH_MT_Lat.png)